 Public will have strong emotional involvement – If a scandal is big enough to get a coach fired midseason then it has likely gotten a whole lot of national attention, and it probably has people angry or emotional.
 The public is far more likely to make emotional decisions in this case than if the firing was due to poor performance.
-The more emotional the public is about a situation, the more likely that they will make a poor decision that can create opportunities for great value.
+The more emotional the public is about a situation, the more likely that they will make a poor decision when it comes to betting on the team’s next game and that can create opportunities for great value.

 Players likely more emotionally affected – When a coach is fired for poor performance the players know that it is likely coming.
 The firing can come as more of a surprise in the case of a scandal, and it can often come in a situation in which the coach wouldn’t otherwise be fired.
 In these cases, then, the team is likely to be more emotionally affected because they have had less time to get used to the change, and they aren’t nearly as likely to have checked out as they would if the team was performing poorly.

 Media coverage more intense and sensational – The media will cover any firing of a coach closely, but they are going to be far more involved in covering a firing due to a scandal – particularly if it is a major scandal.
 The more intense the media coverage is – especially if it is strongly one-sided as it is likely to be in the case of a scandal – the more one-sided the public focus is likely to be on the game from a betting perspective.
 That can mean value for the college football handicapper who can decipher the impact and understand how it correlates with the point spread and betting trends.